Andrej-Antipov/Asrock-Z690-PG-Reptide-hackintosh/README.md

 * Default and Overclocking with undervolting

-### Mac OS Monterey and Ventura EFI OpenCore loader 0.9.4 and Clover 5155
+### Mac OS Monterey and Ventura EFI OpenCore loader 0.9.5 and Clover 5155
+### Mac OS Sonoma with EFI OpenCore loader 0.9.5 and legacy Broadcom WiFi

+* Only OpenCore loader configuration supports Sonoma wifi legacy patch with OCLP.
 * All mac os futures are working including DRM playback and sleep/wake S3 and FileVault2
 * Clover has issue with update under T2 mac models